postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![Choose Team](https://assets.postman.com/postman-docs/join-team-from-list.jpg)](https://assets.postman.com/postman-docs/join-team-from-list.jpg)

 You will see a list of the available teams within your organization.
 Select a team.
 Answer the question set by the team admin, if there is one.
 You can also add an optional note.
-Select **Request to join**.
+Select **Request to join**. <!-- TODO: should these be groups -->

 <img alt="Team Join Question" src="https://assets.postman.com/postman-docs/team-join-question-entry.jpg" width="400px"/>